 Security validation tools

 ArcGIS Enterprise comes with Python script tools, serverScan.py and portalScan.py, that scan for common security issues.
 The tools check for problems based on some of the best practices for configuring a secure environment for ArcGIS Enterprise.
-The Esri Software Security and Privacy team also offers the ArcGIS Online Advisor tool, a free tool to help ArcGIS Online organization administrators perform a quick check on their security configuration.
+The Esri Software Security and Privacy team also offers the ArcGIS Online Adviser tool, a free tool to help ArcGIS Online organization administrators perform a quick check on their security configuration.

-ArcGIS Security Advisor
+ArcGIS Security Adviser

-The ArcGIS Security Advisor tool was created by the Esri Software Security and Privacy team and provides a color-coded interface for ArcGIS Online administrators to review security settings and past changes to ArcGIS Online organizations at a glance.
+The ArcGIS Security Adviser tool was created by the Esri Software Security and Privacy team and provides a color-coded interface for ArcGIS Online administrators to review security settings and past changes to ArcGIS Online organizations at a glance.

 Recent enhancements include the ability to check for items added to ArcGIS Online that reference resources added using plaintext HTTP layers.
 This is valuable for ArcGIS Online organization administrators who need to validate for the upcoming ArcGIS Online move to support only HTTPS.
 Other recent enhancements include the ability to check for publicly available feature layers with editing capabilities enabled and the ability to check for public surveys that have survey layers with the query capability enabled.